Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!

 Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru! (倉木麻衣×名探偵コナン COLLABORATION BEST 21 -真実はいつも歌にある！-) is the fourth greatest hits album by Japanese singer-songwriter Mai Kuraki.
 It was released on 25 October 2017 by Northern Music, in celebration of Kuraki's long-time collaboration with the Japanese animation Case Closed.
 The album features all the songs Kuraki had written for the animation.

 Chart performance

 In Japan, the album debuted at number four on the Oricon Weekly Albums Chart, selling 25,819 copies in its first week.
 The album also debuted at number four on the Billboard Japan Hot Albums Chart.
-The album was announced as Japanese 86th biggest selling album of the year.
+The album was announced as Japan's 86th biggest selling album of the year.

 The first single from Mai Kuraki x Meitantei Conan Collaboration Best 21: Shinjitsu wa Itsumo Uta ni Aru!, "Togetsukyo (Kimi Omou)" was released in April 2017 and peaked at number two on the Billboard Japan Hot 100 chart.
-The song has sold over 250,000 download copies and 76,146 physical copies, making it her best-selling CD single in decade and most downloaded song in her career.
+The song has sold over 250,000 download copies and 76,146 physical copies, making it her best-selling CD single in decade and the most downloaded song in her career.